web-bert/motion/README.md

 motion
 ======

-Detect motion with a Raspberry Pi and play an audio track(s)
+Detect motion with a Raspberry Pi and call an API